laravel/bootcamp.laravel.com/resources/docs/editing-chirps.md

 }
 ```

+You may have noticed the validation rules are duplicated with the `store` method.
+You may like to consider extracting them using Laravel's [Form Request Validation](https://laravel.com/docs/9.x/validation#form-request-validation) which make it easy to re-use validation rules and to keep your controllers light.

 ## Authorization

 By default, the `authorize()` method will prevent anyone from being able to update the Chirp.
 We can specify who is allowed to update it by creating a [Model Policy](https://laravel.com/docs/authorization#creating-policies) with the following command: